RCS vs SMS: The ultimate comparison guide

 How many people use RCS now?

-According to a Mobilesquared report, as of April 2024 before it was supported on Apple devices there were 1.5 billion RCS business messaging users worldwide, more than double the number than at the beginning of 2022.
+According to a Mobilesquared report, as of June 2024, before RCS was supported on Apple devices, there were 1.5 billion RCS business messaging users worldwide, more than double the number than at the beginning of 2022.

 We saw this spike in numbers on our own platform with the US, Canada, Mexico, Brazil, UK, France, Germany, Italy, India, and Japan leading the way in terms of growth.